 The route you take is based on the qualification you have achieved to reach Graduate membership.
 The Professional Development Team will advise which route is applicable for your professional journey to Chartered status.

 Can I register for IPD as soon as I become a Graduate Member?

 How long does it take to complete the IPD process and achieve Chartered membership?

 Members have been known to complete the process within six to nine months of registering for IPD.
 You must, however, have completed the assessment stage of the IPD process (ESDP and/or EOA) within two years of your IPD registration.
 This does not include the CPD Review or PRI.
 If you do not complete it within the allocated two years, you will be asked to register for the appropriate assessment route to Chartered.

 I’ve completed my SDP and/or EOA.
 What happens now?

-IOSH will inform you, via email, that you have completed the first stage of your IPD, and that your CPD will be audited shortly.
-Once you have passed the CPD audit you will receive an email asking you to book your PRI.
+IOSH will inform you, via email, that you have completed the first stage of your IPD and your CPD will be audited shortly.
+Once you have passed the CPD Review, you will receive an email asking you to book your PRI.
 CPD Reviews are conducted weekly.
 You will be informed of the outcome within three weeks of receiving your assessment results.

 What is the PRI?